Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Experiments

 \subsection{Ablations}

 \paragraph{Role of Each Component} We now analyze each component's contribution using the same set of tasks from~\cref{experiment:offline}.
 As shown in~\cref{fig:ablation}, world model pre-training shows promising results when the offline data consists of diverse trajectories, such as data collected by exploratory agents (Walker Run), while it fails to work well when the offline data distribution is relatively narrow as in the Meta-World tasks.
 We found that experience rehearsal and execution guidance stabilize training and improve performance on hard exploration tasks like Cheetah Run Hard and challenging manipulation tasks from Meta-World.
 This addresses {\em (i)}~world model pre-training alone, failing to fully leverage rich state and action information from the non-curated offline data and {\em (ii)}~distributional shift between offline and online data during fine-tuning hurts the learning.
-The proposed retrieval-based experience rehearsal and execution guidance help utilize offline data and accelerate exploration, which together enable GSA to achieve strong performance on a wide range of tasks.
+The proposed retrieval-based experience rehearsal and execution guidance help utilize offline data and accelerate exploration, which together enable NCRL to achieve strong performance on a wide range of tasks.

-\paragraph{Comparison with Uncertainty-Aware Reward Function} To leverage reward-free offline data, ExPLORe~\cite{li2023accelerating} proposes to label offline data with uncertainty-based rewards.
-To demonstrate the effectiveness of GSA, we compare it with uncertainty-based rewards.
-Specifically, instead of using execution guidance, we use Optimistic Thompson Sampling (OTS)~\cite{hu2023optimistic} to label the imagined trajectories via model rollout.
+\paragraph{Comparison with Uncertainty-Aware Reward Function} To leverage reward-free offline data, ExPLORe~\citep{li2023accelerating} proposes to label offline data with uncertainty-based rewards.
+To demonstrate the effectiveness of NCRL, we compare it with uncertainty-based rewards.
+Specifically, instead of using execution guidance, we use Optimistic Thompson Sampling (OTS)~\citep{hu2023optimistic} to label the imagined trajectories via model rollout.
 As shown in~\cref{fig:ablation_ots}, our method outperforms the variant using OTS on hard exploration tasks, Assembly and Stick Pull, by a large margin, showing the effectiveness of using execution guidance.

 \paragraph{Comparison of Fine-Tuning Different Components} We now investigate the role of different components in the world model during fine-tuning.
 We use the Quadruped Walk task as a representative task for the investigation.
-As shown in~\cref{fig:ablation_rssm}, encoder and decoder as well as latent dynamics play compatible roles during fine-tuning.
+As shown in~\cref{fig:ablation_rssm}, the encoder, decoder, and latent dynamics play important roles during fine-tuning.
 Fine-tuning the full world model yields the best performance on the tested task.
 The full world model is fine-tuned by default in our experiments.